df-bio/Dioscuri/README.md

 ```

 The worklist can be saved in a text file:

 ```python
 worklist.records_to_file("picklist.gwl")
 ```

 A gwl file can also be read into a worklist:

 ```python
 worklist = dioscuri.read_gwl("picklist.gwl")
 ```

 ## Versioning

 Dioscuri uses the [semantic versioning](https://semver.org) scheme.

 ## License = MIT

-Dioscuri is [free software](https://www.gnu.org/philosophy/free-sw.en.html), which means the users have the freedom to run, copy, distribute, study, change and improve the software.
+Dioscuri is [free/libre](https://www.gnu.org/philosophy/free-sw.en.html) and open-source software, which means the users have the freedom to run, study, change and distribute the software.

 Dioscuri was written at the [Edinburgh Genome Foundry](https://edinburgh-genome-foundry.github.io/) by [Peter Vegh](https://github.com/veghp) and is released under the MIT license.